GabePhilbs/rock-paper-2/readme.txt

   	- tournament - makes as many matches as needed in orther to eliminate all but one player

+# Players wins, rounds players, and the wins required to win a game are stored in an array called gameStatus

 # I have separated the players from the code,
 	- Data can be inserted in the list, without exposing the actual code to mistakes